robkiessling/scheduler/README.md

 periods are shown using bold font (see next section for more info on articulation periods).

-There are a lot of random components involved when generating a schedule, such as the order in which the subjects are assigned, as well as the classes.
-As such, each time you click the `Generate` button, a different schedule will be created (but still adhering to the desired configuration).
+There are a lot of random components involved when generating a schedule, such as the order in which the subjects and classes are assigned.
+As such, each time you click the `Generate` button a different schedule will be created (but still adhering to the desired configuration).
 A common way to use this tool is to keep regenerating the schedule until you see one that looks satisfactory.